JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-3/index.md

 But there's a problem.
 If we forget to wrap this component in `GamesContextProvider` or if someone in the future accidentally removes it, there won't be any errors.
 The list of games will never be loaded, and the context will never change its value.

 You can try it.
-Check out the [10-minimal-context](https://github.com/JulianG/minimal-state-management-demo/tree/10-minimal-context/src) and edit **GamesScreen.tsx** removing the context provider to see that the games never load.
+Check out the [10-minimal-context](https://github.com/JulianG/minimal-state-management-demo/tree/10-minimal-context/src) tag and edit **GamesScreen.tsx** removing the context provider to see that the games never load.

 A better approach is to use `undefined` as a default value for our context.